Join Here | Log In

 Another animal study showed that the Nrf2 pathway could be activated to decrease inflammation in the lacrimal gland found in aging.[ref]

-A repeated theme in research on aging shows elevated inflammatory cytokines playing a causal role in most chronic diseases associated with age.
+A repeated theme in research on aging shows elevated inflammatory cytokines play a causal role in most chronic diseases associated with age.
 Dry eyes fit this pattern as well, and it is one more reason to target chronic inflammation as part of healthy longevity.

 Dry Eyes Genotype Report: